 Therapeutic horticulture is a nonclinical therapeutic modality that uses plants and plant-related activities though which participants strive to improve their well-being though active or passive involvement.
 The leader of the program will have training in the use of horticulture as a medium for human well-being (American Horticultural Therapy Association, 2007).

-Participants will be outside connecting to earth while learning to be more present in their environment.
-Research and our own experience has shown that looking after plants can help cultivate a sense of responsibility, encourage the practice of nurturing behaviors, reduce stress, increase emotional resilience and well-being, develop the capacity for delayed gratification, and provide a connection to the larger world outside ourselves.
+Research has shown that looking after plants can help cultivate a sense of responsibility, encourage the practice of nurturing behaviors, reduce stress, increase emotional resilience and well-being, assist in developing the capacity for delayed gratification, and provide a connection to the larger world outside ourselves.

-Our service provides a monthly supporting site visit to include as needed: answering questions, reseeding, transplanting, weeding, and maintaining soil health.
-Along with delivering Plant Care Is Self Care Kits, we provide monthly or bi-weekly workshops on horticultural practices, feminism, and self care.
+Our service provides a monthly supporting site visit as needed and contact info to answer any questions and provide support.
+Along with delivering Plant Care Is Self Care Kits, we provide monthly, bi-weekly workshops.